prisma/prisma-engines/schema-engine/ARCHITECTURE.md

   schema changes you wanted.
 It's easier to adjust something that is mostly there, than remembering how to write the whole thing.
 We expect users to tinker with the migrations.
-- Not only do you get the generated SQL script, but the migration engine does know what changes are potentially destructive or impossible, or things that could go wrong with large amounts of data, and it can document that in the migration script directly for you to review and make decisions about.
+- Not only do you get the generated SQL script, but the schema engine does know what changes are potentially destructive or impossible, or things that could go wrong with large amounts of data, and it can document that in the migration script directly for you to review and make decisions about.
 - The tool acknowledges it won't be able to declaratively handle everything.
 If you want to tweak row-level security policies in your migration scripts, you